ivanvillegas7/LenardJonesPotential-Europio/README.txt

 Our generated graphs are located in folder "Plots" and the files are stored in folder "Files".

 In folder "BOUML" you can fined de UML diagram which helps visualize the code done.
+The Power Point is located inside "NonIdealGas.zip"

 Each member of the group has done the following.